Today is 21st October, 06.05, sunrise over the sea, 1805, you are with this painting, on board H.M.S. Victory, Nelson’s flagship, “Trafalgar Dawn“.

 You can ‘click’ on the image above or the images below to see more detail.

 Five minutes after this informal moment depicted, at 06.10, the British attack began in earnest with Nelson’s first signal of the day to his fleet.

 By carefully examining the French and Spanish documents and by visiting the archives of those countries it was possible to establish the exact order of the ships on that horizon.

 For your enjoyment each name is reproduced under the appropriate ship on the Heritage prints we supply which you can order via this web site, from the Print Gallery on the menu.

 This scene is based on eyewitness accounts, journals of men from both fleets, ship’s log books and sketches made at the time therefore the words of the men present at the time.

-“most original and memorable” ~ Peter Goodwin, Curator and Keeper, HMS Victory, June 1996.
+Wrote Peter Goodwin, Curator and Keeper, HMS Victory, distinguished author, June 1996.

-or print; it’s simple, secure; place a deposit or payment on our Payment page for your Gordon Frickers original painting (or in some cases a Heritage quality print) or feel free to
+or print; it’s simple, secure; place a deposit or payment on our Payment page for your Gordon Frickers original painting or a Heritage quality print.

 How much in my currency?
-Try our free XE Currency converter.

 Email: info at frickers.co.uk